 Hike to gorgeous views of Fort Mountain and the Cohutta Wilderness from the historic Grassy Mountain fire tower, climbing from the shores of Lake Conasauga, a small, glassy mountaintop lake.

 It’s one of the best views in all of Georgia.
 Perched on the summit of Grassy Mountain, nestled deep in the Cohutta Wilderness, is a weathered, gray, steel fire lookout tower that rises from a tree-lined mountaintop, offering exceptional, long-range views of nearby Fort Mountain.
 This hike climbs to this tower-topped summit, a scenic trek from the shores of Lake Conasauga that passes a marshy beaver dam and crosses through a scenic swath of forest.

 The Cohutta Wilderness is simply stunning: it’s rugged, remote, broad and beautiful.
-And it’s immense, spanning over 36,000 square miles, the largest wilderness area east of the Mississippi.
+And it’s immense, spanning nearly 36,000 acres, the largest wilderness area east of the Mississippi.
 This hike explores a glassy mountaintop lake near the Cohutta’s western border, climbing from lakeside vistas to the Grassy Mountain fire lookout tower, and exploring some beautiful forest and marsh along the way.
 The views from the historic metal tower are simply incredible, the perfect place to soak in some classic Blue Ridge beauty.

 If you go, be prepared for an extended drive on wilderness gravel roads.
 Pack hiking gear essentials (check out our hiking gear list for our favorite, trail-tested gear), including safety and wayfinding gear, since the wilderness is vast and remote.
 Consider spending the night: the Lake Conasauga Campground at the eastern edge of the lake offers some prime, off-grid lakeside campsites.
 And have fun out there; at just over five miles, this is one amazing hike.

 Grassy Mountain Tower Trail: the hike

 The adventure starts at the Lake Conasauga picnic and day use parking area (view maps, parking info and driving directions, dropping elevation from the trailhead northbound to the shores of the lake.
 Reaching the lake, this hike turns right, following the lake counterclockwise, skirting the lake’s shore.
 (The actual trailhead for the Grassy Mountain Tower Trail is on the opposite shore of the lake.)